Allotropa: Description

 Allotropa virgata has an underground stem (rhizome) with brittle roots.
 The scale-like leaves are along the striped peduncle with a raceme-like inflorescence.
 The peduncle is persistent after the seeds have been dispersed and tends to turn brown.
 The bracts of the inflorescence are less than 3 cm and the pedicels are not recurved.
-The stems stand up to 40 centimeters tall.
+The stems stand 15–50 centimeters tall.
 Standing dead stems, which darken to a reddish-brown with no white, from prior years' growth are often present.

 The individual flowers generally do not have sepals but if they do, have 2 to 4.
 Often the petals of the flower are incorrectly considered sepals.
 The corolla has 5 white petals in a cup shape, all petals are free and concave.
 From the corolla there are 10 protruding stamens, maroon in color, with dehiscent anthers.
 The superior ovary has 5 chambers with a style under 2 mm and a disk-like stigma.
 The short nectary is disk-like as well with 10 lobes.

-The fruit of A. virgata are capsules which dehisce lengthwise through the ovary wall near the center of each of the 5 chambers.
+The fruit of A. virgata is a capsule which dehisces lengthwise through the ovary wall near the center of each of the 5 chambers.
 This dehiscence allows the many fusiform seeds from each chamber to be dispersed.